Learning Outcomes

 A defendant files a defence to a debt claim stating only "I dispute the amount claimed" but provides no factual or legal basis.
 Should the claimant apply for summary judgment?

-Answer: Yes.
+Yes.
 The defence does not show a real prospect of success.
 The claimant should apply for summary judgment, supported by evidence that the debt is due and undisputed.
+If the defendant raises a genuine dispute about quantum requiring expert or oral evidence, the court may find a compelling reason for a trial or impose a conditional order.

 Exam Warning